wicknicks/uploader/README.md

     node upload.js

 Point your browser to [http://localhost:3000/](http://localhost:3000/) to bring up the uploader page.
 Press the button **Add Photos to Queue** to add photos from a directory.
 This collects photos into a 'queue'.
-You can see a message like :
+A message like this shows up on the page:

     117 items added to the queue.
 Press Upload Queue.

 You can add more items.
 Or press the **Upload Queue** link to start the upload.

-You will see messages on the terminal from node like:
+You will see log messages on the terminal from node like:

     Received upload IMG_20101122_095944.jpg (100 Kb) to /tmp/6406e1786a55172872fec5c0581e89ad
     Renamed to: /data/uploads/6406e1786a55172872fec5c0581e89ad